tim-clifford/tim.clifford.lol/http/md/documents/chat-systems.md

                                     |  probably)  |
                                     +-------------+

 * It is very plausible that the Whatsapp client's encryption is backdoored, intentionally or not.
 How would we know, when we can't see the code?
-Maybe it isn't: legendary security expert Ross Anderson doesn't think it is.
+Maybe it isn't: many security experts don't think it is.
 But why take the risk?
 Regardless, we know that Facebook uses Whatsapp metadata for tracking and advertising.
 We still shouldn't use it.
 ```